kammitama5/kammitama5.github.io/_posts/2018-1-9-Tuesday-January-9th.md

   mind) omg :D
 - We ended up (about a group of seven of us) going to catch dinner, and having [black ice-cream](https://www.yelp.com/biz_photos/little-damage-los-angeles?select=CV45aVhHSiB1nkd38vU77g) and going to CVS and Walgreens :D On the way, we saw a Bollywood music video being filmed and ice-skating.
-It was so much fun!
+The night was so much fun!

 ## Sunday
 - I came in to do an 8am to 12pm shift, and found out the person sharing my shift